denten-books/plain-text/2-device.md

 > book steady and motionless before us so that we may have time to examine its
 > shape and design [@lubbock_craft_1921, 1].

-Even in analysis the book escapes the critic's grasp.
-Our ability to understand the novel is hampered by our unfamiliarity with its "technical aspects," he writes in the conclusion of his influential *The Craft of Fiction" [@lubbock_craft_1921, 272].
+The book continually escapes the reader's grasp.
+Our ability to understand the novel is hampered by our unfamiliarity with its "technical aspects," Lubbock wrote in the conclusion of his influential *The Craft of Fiction" [@lubbock_craft_1921, 272].
 Other more plastic art forms like sculpture or painting can be grasped at once, in their entirety.
-They exist at the time and at a place limited to their physical dimension.
+They exist at a time and at a place limited to their physical dimensions.
 By contrast, the narrative unfolds in time.
 The novel must be assembled before the mind's eye to present itself for analysis in its entirety.
 Elements of composition unfold in time outside of the novel's physical, bibliographic contexts.
 Meaning making of this sort involves reading past the linguistic minutia to constrict a synthetic literary whole.
-Lubbock writes that the "real heart and substance of the book [...] stands out more clearly for the obscurity into which the less essential parts of it subside" [@lubbock_craft_1921, 4].
+Lubbock wrote that the "real heart and substance of the book [...] stands out more clearly for the obscurity into which the less essential parts of it subside" [@lubbock_craft_1921, 4].
 To read in this mode is to deny the book its materiality.
 To read the novel for pleasure is to "forget, if we can, that the book is an object of art [@lubbock_craft_1921, 6].
 And to forget the book as an object of art is necessarily to forget it also as an object.
-Thus to "objectify the elements" of the novel that "strike us more keenly," as Lubbock writes, is precisely the opposite of what is normally meant by objectification.
+Thus to "objectify the elements" of the novel that "strike us more keenly," as Lubbock phrased it, is precisely the opposite of what is normally meant by objectification.
+Reading is a retreat from materiality.
 The book is a retreat also from the material realities of the reader's immediate context, a retreat into the imagination, where the reader can "discover a world" and "be lost" in a "pleasant illusion," where there is "no chance of our finding, perceiving, recreating, the *form* of the book [emphasis mine]" [@lubbock_craft_1921, 6].

 Unlike the lay reader, the critic's task is to engage in the particulates of the writing craft.
 Lubbock writes that "far from losing ourselves in the world